 - Password Special Character Required - enterprise.security.password.composition.require.special - Select the True option to set the requirement that passwords contain at least one special character.
+The list of special characters used for the password are as follows:

 Note: This setting does not apply to passwords created by individuals in the Admin role.